apache/accumulo-website/_docs-unreleased/administration/overview.md

 Similarly, the Overall Max metric picks the metric with the maximum normalized value.

 The Garbage Collector page displays a list of garbage collection cycles, the number of files found of each type (including deletion candidates in use and files actually deleted), and the length of the deletion cycle.
-The Traces page displays data for recent traces performed (see the following section for information on <<tracing>>).
+The Traces page displays data for recent traces performed (see the following section for information on [tracing][tracing]).
 The Recent Logs page displays warning and error logs forwarded to the monitor from all Accumulo processes.
 Also, the XML and JSON links provide metrics in XML and JSON formats, respectively.

-==== SSL
+### SSL

-SSL may be enabled for the monitor page by setting the following properties in the +accumulo-site.xml+ file:
+SSL may be enabled for the monitor page by setting the following properties in the `accumulo-site.xml` file:

     monitor.ssl.keyStore
     monitor.ssl.keyStorePassword
     monitor.ssl.trustStore
     monitor.ssl.trustStorePassword

-If the Accumulo conf directory has been configured (in particular the +accumulo-env.sh+ file must be set up), the +accumulo-util gen-monitor-cert+ command can be used to create the keystore and truststore files with random passwords.
-The command will print out the properties that need to be added to the +accumulo-site.xml+ file.
+If the Accumulo conf directory has been configured (in particular the `accumulo-env.sh` file must be set up), the `accumulo-util gen-monitor-cert` command can be used to create the keystore and truststore files with random passwords.
+The command will print out the properties that need to be added to the `accumulo-site.xml` file.
 The stores can also be generated manually with the
-Java +keytool+ command, whose usage can be seen in the +accumulo-util+ script.
+Java `keytool` command, whose usage can be seen in the `accumulo-util` script.

-If desired, the SSL ciphers allowed for connections can be controlled via the following properties in +accumulo-site.xml+:
+If desired, the SSL ciphers allowed for connections can be controlled via the following properties in `accumulo-site.xml`:

     monitor.ssl.include.ciphers
     monitor.ssl.exclude.ciphers

 If SSL is enabled, the monitor URL can only be accessed via https.
 This also allows you to access the Accumulo shell through the monitor page.
 The left navigation bar will have a new link to Shell.
 An Accumulo user name and password must be entered for access to the shell.

-=== Metrics
+## Metrics

 Accumulo can expose metrics through a legacy metrics library and using the Hadoop Metrics2 library.

-==== Legacy Metrics
+### Legacy Metrics

 Accumulo has a legacy metrics library that can be exposes metrics using JMX endpoints or file-based logging.
-These metrics can be enabled by setting +general.legacy.metrics+ to +true+ in +accumulo-site.xml+ and placing the +accumulo-metrics.xml+ configuration file on the classpath (which is typically done by placing the file in the +conf/+ directory).
-A template for +accumulo-metrics.xml+ can be found in +conf/templates+ of the Accumulo tarball.
+These metrics can be enabled by setting `general.legacy.metrics` to `true` in `accumulo-site.xml` and placing the `accumulo-metrics.xml` configuration file on the classpath (which is typically done by placing the file in the `conf/` directory).
+A template for `accumulo-metrics.xml` can be found in `conf/templates` of the Accumulo tarball.

-==== Hadoop Metrics2
+### Hadoop Metrics2

 Hadoop Metrics2 is a library which allows for routing of metrics generated by registered MetricsSources to configured MetricsSinks.
 Examples of sinks that are implemented by Hadoop include file-based logging, Graphite and Ganglia.
 All metric sources are exposed via JMX when using Metrics2.

-Metrics2 is configured by examining the classpath for a file that matches +hadoop-metrics2*.properties+.
-The Accumulo tarball contains an example +hadoop-metrics2-accumulo.properties+ file in +conf/templates+ which can be copied to +conf/+ to place on classpath.
+Metrics2 is configured by examining the classpath for a file that matches `hadoop-metrics2*.properties`.
+The Accumulo tarball contains an example `hadoop-metrics2-accumulo.properties` file in `conf/templates` which can be copied to `conf/` to place on classpath.
 This file is used to enable file, Graphite or Ganglia sinks (some minimal configuration required for Graphite and Ganglia).
 Because the Hadoop configuration is also on the Accumulo classpath, be sure that you do not have multiple Metrics2 configuration files.
 It is recommended to consolidate metrics in a single properties file in a central location to remove ambiguity.
-The contents of +hadoop-metrics2-accumulo.properties+ can be added to a central +hadoop-metrics2.properties+ in +$HADOOP_CONF_DIR+.
+The contents of `hadoop-metrics2-accumulo.properties` can be added to a central `hadoop-metrics2.properties` in `$HADOOP_CONF_DIR`.

 As a note for configuring the file sink, the provided path should be absolute.
 A relative path or file name will be created relative to the directory in which the Accumulo process was started.
 External tools, such as logrotate, can be used to prevent these files